+Student Name:

+Practicum Site:

-Student Name: Practicum Site: Preceptor's Name: Date: DIRECTIONS: This form is intended for you, the studen during your Practicum.
-Please reflect on your experi criteria.
-Please attach any explanation that you feel this form and return it to the MPH Director of CommuNo grade can be issued for the Practicum until this for Number of Semesters Dedicated to the Practicum until ence and rand rand rand rand recessary.
-Inity Based rm has beer ate the envilonment of the standard sta vironment udent's re with any o This form based or esponsibili other final consists the following ty to complete requirements of two pages.
+Preceptor's Name: Date:

+DIRECTIONS: This form is intended for you, the student, to evaluate your experience with the host organization during your Practicum.
+Please reflect on your experience and rate the environment based on the following criteria.
+Please attach any explanation that you feel necessary.
+It is the student's responsibility to complete this form and return it to the MPH Director of Community Based Education with any other final requirements.
+No grade can be issued for the Practicum until this form has been received.
+This form consists of two pages.

+Number of Semesters Dedicated to the Practicum Experience: \\\\\

 Evaluation Criteria Strongly Disagree Disagree Neutral Agree Strongly Agree I was oriented to the site environment.
 The site created an atmosphere of acceptance, friendliness, and belonging.
 The preceptor clarified my responsibilities.
 The preceptor assisted in establishing goals and objectives for my Practicum.
 The preceptor demonstrated effective administrative methods & techniques.
 The preceptor encouraged me to participate in departmental and/or program meetings.
 The preceptor allowed me to take initiative and be creative.
 The preceptor met with me on a regular basis to discuss progress and/or problems.
 The preceptor provided constructive criticism and guidance.
 The preceptor served as an effective professional role model for me.
 I would recommend this site to other students to complete their Practicum.

 For the following questions, please rate your experience on a scale of 1 (lowest) to 5 (highest) Lowest 1 2 3 4 Highest 5 Overall, how would you rate the learning experience you received?
 Overall, how would you rate your Practicum site?
 Overall, how would you rate your Practicum preceptor?

-May the MPH Program retain and/or share your P purposes of program accreditation and quality impro e provided d showcasi ng outsta nding stud dent work?
-FOR MPH PROGRAM USE ONLY Date received: F Received by:
+May the MPH Program retain and/or share your Practicum Poster and other Practicum materials for the purposes of program accreditation and quality improvement and showcasing outstanding student work?